-Ensuring you’re prepared with the right gear for your hiking elopement is the best way to prevent accidents, have fun, and feel confident while enjoying yourself!
+Hiking elopements with kids and adventure family sessions are loads of fun, but take a little extra planning.
+Ensuring you’re prepared with the right gear for your elopement or family session is the best way to prevent accidents, have fun, and feel confident while enjoying yourself!
 You don’t want to be worried if you or your children will be too cold, too thirsty, or too tired to reach the overlook.
-If you’re eloping somewhere you’ve hiked before, you probably have a good idea of what you’ll need.
-But even if your elopement location is new to you, or you’re new to hiking in general, this gear guide will make sure you and your children are properly prepared for the best day ever!
+If you’re adventuring somewhere you’ve hiked before, you probably have a good idea of what you’ll need.
+But even if your elopement or family session location is new to you, or you’re new to hiking in general, this gear guide will make sure you and your children are properly prepared for the best day ever!

-Eloping with children means even if you’re familiar with the hike or activity, your little ones are still learning the ropes.
-Below is a list of what gear you’ll want to have handy to ensure a safe and fun hiking elopement experience.
+A hiking elopement or adventure family session with kids means even if you’re familiar with the hike or activity, your little ones are still learning the ropes.
+Below is a list of what gear you’ll want to have handy to ensure a safe and fun experience.
 You’ll find out how to choose which gear is best for you and your family, see examples from my experience of what gear has worked best, and get help choosing for yourself which pieces will suit your individual needs.

 Let’s start with the most important thing – shoes!
 If you’re able-bodied, you can’t hike without putting one foot in front of the other!
 What you put on your feet is going to directly correlate to how enjoyable a hike can be.
 No one wants blisters on their toes – read carefully and learn how to choose the best footwear for your elopement!
 Location, personal needs, and length of hike will all be part of the consideration.

 The right footwear is whatever is most comfortable for YOU!
 You can read all the reviews, ask all your friends, and make all the lists but ultimately you just need to go try shoes on.